Introduction

 The transaction will be successful on L1, but then emit a fail event on L2.

 5. The next step is to find the hash of the failed relay.
-The easiest way to do this is to look in the internal transactions of the destination contract (opens new window), and select the latest one that appears as a failure.
+The easiest way to do this is to look in the internal transactions of the destination contract (opens in a new tab), and select the latest one that appears as a failure.
 It should be a call to L2CrossDomainMessenger at address 0x420...007.
 This is the call you need to replay.

 If the latest internal transaction is a success, it probably means your transaction hasn't relayed yet.
 Wait until it is, that may take a few minutes.